Eden-Shaim/Dublin-stream-app/README.md

 Dublin stream app - plan your ride is a real-time analisys app of dublin bus sensors data and dublin traffic tweets from @DublinLive.

 To find the bus line that will take you to your desired destination - visit "which line to take?"
-- Select your departure station and destination station and see which direct lines can be used by you
+- Select your departure station and destination station and see which direct lines can serve you
 - The requested stations will appear on the map on the right, where you can examine the different lines according to the route of their stations.

 To plan your ride please visit "Real time traffic analysis" where you can find:
  - A prediction - will you encounter an accident\ road block in the time range you filtered with the bus line you chose? a probability for that event to happen
  - The temperature outside in the chosen time interval
- - If it is raining outside in the chosen time interval
+ - The amout of rain outside in the chosen time interval
  - Avg delayes of your choosen bus line on the time interval you want to investigate

 To uploade new data - visit "upload" page.